 The NHS could not function for a single day without staff from overseas.
 Almost one in four UK hospital workers were born outside the UK.
 The first recorded deaths of NHS staff from COVID-19 were two doctors from Sudan.

 Johnson said yes, he did.
-He wrongly mistook this neutered criticism with the general mood and thought he could proceed as planned.
+He wrongly mistook this neutered criticism for the general mood and thought he could proceed as planned.

 Hassan Akkad, a Syrian hospital cleaner in London, made a public appeal via a Twitter video which asked for public support in overturning the decision to deny leave to remain to the families of all bereaved NHS support staff which went viral.
 The issue was taken up on Good Morning Britain with Piers Morgan and LBC Radio with James O’Brien.